cmperro/cml_churn_demo_cdppvc/README.md

 Open the file `0_bootstrap_and_ingest.py` in a normal workbench python3 session.
 You only need a 1 CPU / 2 GB instance.
 Then **Run > Run All Lines**

-This script will read in the data csv from the file uploaded to the s3 bucket setup during the bootstrap and create a managed table in Hive.
+This script will read in the data csv from the file uploaded to HDFS during the bootstrap and create a managed table in Hive.
 This is all done using Spark.

 ## 2 Explore Data